-- If your child must take a prescription medication during school hours, you must complete and return the "Administering Medication to Students" form signed by both parent/guardian and physician/dentist authorizing school staff to given that medication. - Prescription medication must be in a labeled bottle containing the name and number of the pharmacy, student's name, name of physician/dentist, name of drug and dosage to be given. - Reliable 7 12 grade students may assume responsibility for taking their own non-controlled prescription medications (Insulin, Inhaler, Epinephrine, Antibiotics etc...) with the written approval of parent/guardian and physician. - Please note that no student, grades K 12 will be allowed to self- administer any controlled medication at school (Ritalin, Tylenol #3 etc.).
-These medications will need to be kept in the school's main office and administered by school staff as prescribed. - Students may not share their prescription medication with other students. - If there is a change/discontinuation in a prescription medication, parents must have written direction from the physician. - Ask your pharmacist for a free, additional pharmacy labeled container to send the medication for school in.
-Do not send in a large amount of medication at one time. - Unless an antibiotic needs to be given 4 or more times during the day, the antibiotic should be administered at home. - Student should not be in possession of prescription medication at any time, including for transport purposes.
+- If your child must take a prescription medication during school hours, you must complete and return the "Administering Medication to Students" form signed by both parent/guardian and physician/dentist authorizing school staff to give that medication. - Prescription medication must be in a labeled bottle containing the name and number of the pharmacy, student's name, name of physician/dentist, name of drug and dosage to be given. - Any prescription medications are to be kept in the office. - Please note that no student, grades K 12 will be allowed to self- administer any controlled medication at school (Ritalin, Tylenol #3 etc.).
+These medications will need to be kept in the school's main office and administered by school staff as prescribed. - Students may not share their prescription medication with other students. - If there is a change/discontinuation in a prescription medication, parents/guardians must have written direction from the physician. - Ask your pharmacist for a free, additional pharmacy labeled container to send the medication for school in.
+Do not send in a large amount of medication at one time. - Unless an antibiotic needs to be given 4 or more times during the day, the antibiotic should be administered at home. - Students should not be in possession of prescription medication at any time, including for transport purposes.